rinigus/osmscout-server/scripts/import/README.md

 * If coastlines have to be updated, see corresponding instructions below and run them before the next instruction.

+* Set environment variable `GEOCODER_IMPORTER_POSTGRES` pointing to Postgres database with Nominatim tables.
+For example, "postgresql://nominatim:pwd@host:port/nominatim"

+* Remove `distribution/geocoder-nlp/.directory` to ensure that
+  Geocoder NLP files will be imported.
+This is needed as there is no time-dependent file reflecting data time stamp:
+  `rm distribution/geocoder-nlp/.directory`

 * Run `./import_master.sh`